How Are Home Warranties Regulated?

 National regulations

-The Federal Trade Commission (FTC) plays a crucial role in making sure businesses, including home warranty companies, are adhering to regulations.
-The FTC enforces the following:
+The FTC plays a crucial role in making sure businesses, including home warranty companies, are adhering to regulations.
+It enforces the following:

-• Companies must be transparent about their offerings and mandate that contracts spell out everything in terms you can understand — like what exactly is covered, how claims are handled, and what your obligations are as a homeowner.
-If companies fail to disclose this information properly, they could find themselves facing penalties and fines.
+• Companies must be transparent about their offerings and mandate that contracts spell out everything in terms you can understand.
+Things like what exactly is covered, how claims are handled and your homeowner obligations.
+If companies fail to properly disclose this information, they could face penalties and fines.

 • Companies must market themselves fairly.
 If a home warranty company makes any misleading claims in its advertising or uses bait-and-switch tactics, that's a red flag for the FTC.
 The FTC has the authority to step in, which often means fines for the company and sometimes even refunds for consumers.